nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 cd ..

 # Run the executable from the root directory
-./build/project-code
+./build/code
 ```

-For any subsequent compilation, one can simply compile (`make`) and run the executable from the root directory (from `project-code`).
+For any subsequent compilation, one can simply compile (`make`) and run the executable from the root directory (from `code`).

 * `Windows`